pkstaz/openshift-ai-3-workshop/04-deploy-and-configure-mcp-servers.md

 # Configure the transport type and URL for the MCP client to connect to the MCP server:
 quarkus.langchain4j.mcp.weather.transport-type=http
 quarkus.langchain4j.mcp.weather.url=http://localhost:8081/mcp/sse/

+# OpenShift configuration.
+# Expose the application as a Route in OpenShift:
+quarkus.openshift.route.expose=true
 ```

 ### Explanation of each property: